flippym/pynix/README.md

 ## Installation

-The only dependencies needed by the server are listed below.
+The only dependencies needed by the framework are listed below.

 Needed packages:
 - [Python3](https://www.python.org/download/releases/3.0/)